NayaraCaetano/scrapy-example/README.md

 ## Running the spiders

-Inside the foreign_principals directory, you can run a spider using the `scrapy crawl` command:
+You can run the spider using:

     $ cd foreign_principals
     $ scrapy crawl foreign_principals

-The data will be save to a file named output.json
+The data will be saved to the file output.json.

 ## Running the tests